steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 - [X] Add the new properties to the DTO classes, eg. Dto.DepthBuffer.
 - [X] Add the new properties to the Graphic classes, eg. DepthBuffer.
 - [X] Modify the graphics class methods fromDto and toDto.
-- [X] Razor Pages
+- [] Razor Pages
-- [X] Include the new (required) properties in any POST requests.
+- [] Include the new (required) properties in any POST requests.
-- [X] Extend the Composer UI to include the new properties.
+- [] Extend the Composer UI to include the new properties.

 #### Back End
 ##### Domain Models
-- [X] Add new properties to the class in the Domain folder.
+- [x] Add new properties to the class in the Domain folder.
 ##### DTO Models (Features\\\<Models>)
-- [X] Add new properties to the class.
+- [x] Add new properties to the class.
-- [X] Extend the AbstractValidator\\\<Model> to add new validation rules for the properties.
+- [x] Extend the AbstractValidator\<Model\> to add new validation rules for the properties.
 ##### DbInitializer
 - [] Add the properties to the instance initializers of the Add\<Model> methods.
 OR
 - [X] Add the properties to the JSON initialize files in Test/Data/Users/<model>
 ##### Explorer (MeshTransform only)
 - [X] Add the new MeshTransform properties to the UI.
-- [X] Extend the relevant Python class (e.g. DepthBuffer) to include the new properties
 - [X] Extend Explorer to process the new property in initialization, settings update, etc.
 ##### Solver (MeshTransform only)
-- [X] Add the enable<Property> settings to allow the property to be enabled or disabled during processing.
+- [X] Extend the relevant Python class (e.g. DepthBuffer) to include the new properties
 ##### Testing
-- [] Add the new properties to the ConstructValidModel method of the \<Model>TestModelFactory class.
+- [X] Add the new properties to the ConstructValidModel method of the \<Model>TestModelFactory class.
 - [] Run the unit tests.
 - [] Update the Solver\Test JSON files using MRUpdateSeedData.
 ##### Schema
 - [] Update ModelRelief.dgml schema diagram.
 ___